stt-datacore/website/static/crew/jennifersisko_mirror_crew.md

 published: true
 ---

-Great marriage of skill set and voyage power.
-Bases just good enough to be relevant for a handful of Mirror events.
+A good marriage of skill set and voyage power with bases just high enough to be relevant for a handful of Mirror events.
 Even some hard-to-acquire arena crit rating on a short initialization.
-Good value for a crew who's only had one variant event.
+Good value for a crew who's only had one variant event, but she's nearly useless to established rosters.